User Guide Cancel

 Uses for precomposing and nesting

-• Reuse anything you build - You can build an animation in its own composition and then drag that composition into other compositions as many times as you want.
+• Reuse anything you build: You can build an animation in its own composition and then drag that composition into other compositions as many times as you want.

-• Alter the default rendering order of a layer - You can specify that After Effects render a transformation (such as rotation) before rendering effects, so that the effect applies to the rotated footage.
+• Alter the default rendering order of a layer: You can specify that After Effects render a transformation (such as rotation) before rendering effects so that the effect applies to the rotated footage.

 Preferences and composition settings that affect nested compositions

 Because a precomposition is itself a layer, you can control its behavior using layer switches and composition switches in the Timeline panel.
 You can choose whether changes made to the switches in the containing composition are propagated to the nested composition.
-To prevent layer switches from affecting nested compositions, choose Edit > Preferences > General (Windows) or After Effects > Preferences > General (Mac OS), and then deselect Switches Affect Nested Comps.
+To prevent layer switches from affecting nested compositions, select Edit > Preferences > General (Windows) or After Effects > Settings > General (macOS), and then deselect Switches Affect Nested Comps.

 Changing the current time in one panel updates the current time in other panels associated with that composition.
 By default, the current time is also updated for all compositions related to the current composition by nesting.
-To prevent compositions related by nesting from updating their current times when you change the current time in one composition, deselect the Synchronize Time Of All Related Items preference (Edit > Preferences > General (Windows) or After Effects > Preferences > General (Mac OS)).
+To prevent compositions related by nesting from updating their current times when you change the current time in one composition, deselect the Synchronize Time Of All Related Items preference (Edit > Preferences > General (Windows) or After Effects > Settings > General (macOS)).

 Precompose layers

-1. Select the layers in the Timeline panel, and choose Layer > Pre-compose or press Ctrl+Shift+C (Windows) or Command+Shift+C (Mac OS).
+1. Select the layers in the Timeline panel, and select Layer > Pre-compose or press Ctrl+Shift+C (Windows) or Command+Shift+C (macOS).

 2. Select one of the following:

 Leaves the properties and keyframes of the precomposed layer in the original composition, applied to the new layer that represents the precomposition.
 The frame size of the new composition is the same as the size of the selected layer.
-This option is not available when you select more than one layer, a text layer, or a shape layer.
+This option isn't available when you select more than one layer, a text layer, or a shape layer.

 Moves the properties and keyframes of the precomposed layers one level further from the root composition in the composition hierarchy.
 When you use this option, changes you applied to the properties of the layers remain with the individual layers within the precomposition.
 The frame size of the new composition is the same as the frame size of the original composition.